Rustin170506/tidb-analyze.slide/slides.md

-AE -> analyzeWorker2: start the worker2 and \nwait for the analyze task analyzeWorker2 -> analyzeWorker2: analyze the table/partition \nand send the analyze result to the result channel AE -> resultHandler: start the result handler and \nwait for the result channel AE -> resultHandler: merge the analyze result \nand update statistics to system tables AE -> AE: wait for all workers to finish end
+AE -> analyzeWorker2: start the worker2 and \nwait for the analyze task analyzeWorker2 -> analyzeWorker2: analyze the table/partition \nand send the analyze result to the result channel AE -> resultHandler: start the result handler and \nwait for the result channel resultHandler -> resultHandler: receive the analyze result \nand update statistics to system tables AE -> AE: wait for all workers to finish end
 AE --> AE: Merge global statistics if needed